jgunnink/pubsub-deadletter-republisher/README.md

 If you're planning to process thousands of messages (or more!), make sure your timeout is long enough, and you can optionally run the same
 `curl` call in multiple terminal windows for parallel processing!

+You may wish to also consider reviewing the messages before replaying them with message contents and run the message through your code as a sample test to validate that there aren't bugs with the code!
+Otherwise your message will just end up back in the dead letter queue in an infinite loop.

 ### Local hosting

 `npm start` will kick up the server and host your code on port 8080.